Brave New World: Plot

 Bernard, as "custodian" of the "savage" John who is now treated as a celebrity, is fawned on by the highest members of society and revels in attention he once scorned.
 Bernard's popularity is fleeting, though, and he becomes envious that John only really bonds with the literary-minded Helmholtz.
-Considered hideous and friendless, Linda spends all her time using soma, while John refuses to attend social events organised by Bernard, appalled by what he perceives to be an empty society.
+Considered hideous and friendless, Linda spends all her time using soma, which she craved for so long, while John refuses to attend social events organised by Bernard, appalled by what he perceives to be an empty society.
 Lenina and John are physically attracted to each other, but John's view of courtship and romance, based on Shakespeare's writings, is utterly incompatible with Lenina's freewheeling attitude to sex.
 She tries to seduce him, but he attacks her, before suddenly being informed that his mother is on her deathbed.
 He rushes to Linda's bedside, causing a scandal, as this is not the "correct" attitude to death.
 Some children who enter the ward for "death-conditioning" come across as disrespectful to John, and he attacks one physically.
 He then tries to break up a distribution of soma to a lower-caste group, telling them that he is freeing them.
-Helmholtz and Bernard rush in to stop the ensuing riot, which the police quell by spraying soma vapor into the crowd.
+Helmholtz and Bernard rush in to stop the ensuing riot, which the police quell by spraying soma vapour into the crowd.

 Bernard, Helmholtz, and John are all brought before Mustapha Mond, the "Resident World Controller for Western Europe", who tells Bernard and Helmholtz that they are to be exiled to islands for antisocial activity.
 Bernard pleads for a second chance, but Helmholtz welcomes the opportunity to be a true individual, and chooses the Falkland Islands as his destination, believing that their bad weather will inspire his writing.
 Mond tells Helmholtz that exile is actually a reward.
 The islands are full of the most interesting people in the world, individuals who did not fit into the social model of the World State.
 Mond outlines for John the events that led to the present society and his arguments for a caste system and social control.
 John rejects Mond's arguments, and Mond sums up John's views by claiming that John demands "the right to be unhappy".
 John asks if he may go to the islands as well, but Mond refuses, saying he wishes to see what happens to John next.